GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 And all of these additional uses cases can be achieved directly within the wp-admin, providing the GraphQL query via a user interface, without having to deploy any PHP code.

+= Does Gato GraphQL PRO have a refund policy? =

+Yes it does.
+If you have purchased Gato GraphQL PRO and found out that it's not the right tool to satisfy your needs, you have [30 days to ask for a refund](https://gatographql.com/refund-policy).

 == Screenshots ==

 1. GraphiQL client to execute queries in the wp-admin